Agenda

 Join Kate Kelts, CTF's NF Nurse, to learn about clinical research and how you can get involved now or in the future.

-time icon June 20, 2025 02:30 PM
+June 20, 2025 02:30 PM

 Connecting in New Ways: How Multimodal Options, Technology, and AI Empower Communication in Neurofibromatosis